Explore Our Garden Wildlife Blog

 No (but please read the full answer).
 Mealworms contain excellent proteins and amino acids that are beneficial in an insectivore’s diet.
 However, they have a poor calcium : phosphorus ratio meaning they should only be fed as part of a balanced diet.
 The problem is hedgehogs seem to become addicted to mealworms, eating them to the exclusion of other foods.
 In the long term, this can result in illness and disease and it is therefore probably better not to feed them at all.

-Can I feed dried fruit such as banana chips and raisins to hedgehogs?
+Can I feed hedgehogs dry fruit (such as banana chips and raisins)?

-While hedgehogs will forage fallen fruit and berries and can digest them, they are not an important part of their diet.
-The issue with dried fruit is the much higher sugar content and stickiness compared to fresh.
+Dried fruit is not an important part of a hedgehog’s diet.
+Dried fruit has a much higher sugar content and stickiness compared to fresh.
 As there is no nutritional reason for feeding dried fruit, the small risk of tooth decay excludes their use.
 Dried fruit will not attract hedgehogs to your garden and better foods are available.

 Is fish bad for hedgehogs?